|Words only (no formatting, figures, tables, or photographs) from 1991 book shown below|

 society in Germany than in the US; there are indications of strong

 relationships between socioeconomic status and crash rate.
 Second, German anti-drunk driving laws

-are

-stricter.
-Third, the minimum age for a
+are stricter.
+Third, the minimum

-German teenagers have less opportunity to
+even at 18, German teenagers have less opportunity to

 drive than do American youths.
 Fourth, safety belt use in Germany is about 95%, compared to about 45% in the US.
 Apart from the fourth factor, which generates a fatality ratio of 1.4 (Chapter 10), these factors are difficult to quantify.
 However, it is not implausible that their combined effect is a factor of 3.5, and that increases in speed are cancelling an expected large reduction in fatality risk.

 While the discussion has been in terms of average speed, the majority of harm is done by those traveling at speeds above the average.
 However, the fraction of drivers exceeding any speed is strongly linked to average speeds; for example, when the speed limits on US rural Interstate freeways increased from 55 mph to 65 mph, the proportion of cars exceeding 70 mph nearly doubled [Freedman and Esterlitz 1990].

 The importance of variability around average speeds has been recognized as important in safety, especially since Solomon and Cirillo used crash data to show that the driver travelling at close to the average speed has a lower crash risk than drivers travelling at higher or lower than average speeds.
 Hauer derives such a U-shaped relationship by considering crashes proportional to the number of times a vehicle is overtaken or overtakes, which is minimum when travelling at the average speed.
 Intuitively, identical vehicles driven by identical drivers at identical speeds would provide optimum safety for a given average speed.

 From time to time there are claims that speed variance is more